gravitl/netmaker-docs/advanced-client-install.rst

 ``netsh advfirewall firewall add rule name="Allow from <peer private addr>" dir=in action=allow protocol=ANY remoteip=<peer private addr>``

-If you want to allow all peers access, but do not want to configure firewall rules for all peers, you can configure access for one peer, and set it as a Relay Server from Netmaker GUI.
+If you want to allow all peers access, but do not want to configure firewall rules for all peers, you can configure access for one peer, and set it as a Relay Server(Enterprise Edition Feature) from Netmaker GUI.
+In order to achieve this, self-hosted netmaker enterprise edition server is required.

 Running netclient commands
 ----------------------------